General information on northern pike and fishing tips

 Additional lures for pike:

-Crank baits: one of the great things about crank baits is the fact that they have many barbed hooks making it extremely easy to effectively set the hook on the pike strikes.
-Crankbaits cause a considerable amount of disturbance in the water which is great for attracting pike due to their extreme sensitivity to water disturbances.
+- Crank baits: one of the great things about crank baits is the fact that they have many barbed hooks making it extremely easy to effectively set the hook on the pike strikes.
+Crankbaits cause a considerable amount of disturbance in the water which is great for attracting pike due to their extreme sensitivity to water disturbances and can easily be achieved with crankbait rods.